-Plan Year Beginning July 1 2015 2016 Covered payroll \$ 263,844,000 \$ 258,787,000 Statutory contribution (ch.
-354A) 20.66% 21.52% Required (ch.
-356) 21.94% 23.53% Sufficiency/(Deficiency) (1.28%) (2.01%) Market value of assets 1,014,969,000 959,666,000 Actuarial value of assets 999,736,000 1,007,360,000 Actuarial accrued liability 1,596,770,000 1,592,600,000 Unfunded liability (market value basis) 581,800,000 632,900,000 Funded ratio (market value basis) 63.56% 60.26%
+• Plan Year Beginning July 1 2016 2017 Covered payroll \$ 258,787,000 \$ 264,342,000 Statutory contribution (ch.
+354A) 21.52% 21.64% Required (ch.
+356) 23.53% 22.30% Sufficiency/(Deficiency) (2.01)% (0.66)% Market value of assets 959,666,000 1,032,249,000 Actuarial value of assets 1,007,360,000 1,038,467,000 Actuarial accrued liability 1,592,600,000 1,611,208,000 Unfunded liability (market value basis) 632,900,000 579,000,000 Funded ratio (market value basis) 60.26% 64.07%

 Consistent and adequate employer and employee contributions are critically important to the long-term health of the Plan.
 The amount of contributions received in any given year is a function of both the applicable statutory contribution rates in effect and the total amount of covered payroll that is subject to those rates.
-Notwithstanding that covered payroll decreased by 1.92 percent to \$258.8 million, total contributions increased by 3.44 percent in fiscal year 2016.
+Covered payroll increased by 2.13 percent to \$264.3 million.
+That, in combination with previously-authorized contribution rate increases, generated a 5.99 percent increase in total contributions in fiscal year 2017.
 Legislation enacted in 2014 authorized contribution rate increases, which will continue to be phased-in through fiscal year 2018.

-The Fund's fiscal year 2016 contribution deficiency decreased from 1.60 percent to 0.92 percent, on an actuarial basis.
-On a market value of assets basis, statutory contributions are currently 2.01 percent deficient.
-After contribution increases are fully phased-in, the contribution deficiency is projected to be reduced to 0.67 percent on an actuarial value basis and 1.76 percent on a market value basis.
+The Fund's fiscal year 2017 contribution deficiency decreased from 0.92 percent to 0.52 percent, on an actuarial basis.
+On a market value of assets basis, statutory contributions are currently 0.66 percent deficient, an improvement over a 2.01 percent deficiency in the prior year.

 Notwithstanding the positive trend in total contributions received, events that potentially impact the level of contributions must be monitored closely.
+Current contributions are not yet sufficient to overcome the combined effects of historic underfunding and assumption changes that are proposed for the 2018 legislative session.
 Reductions in the number of active employees, which may result from various employer-based cost savings initiatives, early retirement incentives, and replacing higher salaried senior teachers with more junior professionals, can translate over time into lower overall contributions.
 This could compromise the fiscal health of the Fund and place a greater burden on the investment portfolio to generate realized gains to pay member benefits.